pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/README.md

 # Let's Play: Ancient Greek Punishment: Teaches Typing

 _Let's Play: Ancient Greek Punishment: Teaches Typing_ is yet another new edition in the _Let's Play: Ancient Greek Punishment_ series, focusing on a retelling of five (kind of) mythological punishments.
-In _Teaches Typing_ you learn to help in this helpfully Sisyphean environment.
+In _Teaches Typing_ you learn to type in this helpfully Sisyphean environment.
 It's like Mavis Beacon, but in Hades.

 __Details soon.__